EXCHANGE OF EXPERTS IN CIVIL PROTECTION PROGRAMME GUIDELINES

 Upon receiving the NTC-approved application, the Programme Team will review the candidate’s request for an exchange.
-The exchange comes under consideration when an organisation has consented to host the candidate(s).
-In cooperation, the host organisation and expert(s) develop an agenda and a suitable timeframe for the exchange.
-The Programme Team will refer the proposal, consisting of the NTC-approved application(s) and the draft agenda to the European Commission for review and approval.
+The exchange comes under consideration when anorganisation has consented to hostthe candidate(s).

-Upon receipt of the approval of the European Commission, the Programme Team will notify all parties, and begin the logistical organisation of the actual exchange.
+Following approval of the exchange by the European Commission, the Programme Team will notify all parties, and begin the logistical organisation of the exchange.

 Please note: An exchange can only be initiated with the approval of the European Commission.